UK car production highest for month of May since 2004

 "This boost, coupled with robust year-to-date results, demonstrates the strength of UK automotive manufacturing and shows why it continues to attract high levels of international investment," said SMMT Chief Executive Paul Everitt.

-Later on Thursday, attention will turn to an annual policy speech by finance minister George Osborne who is unlikely to announce any new steps to engineer a recovery, but may foreshadow a move to use the government's balance sheet to leverage private-sector investment in infrastructure.
+Later on Thursday, attention will turn to an annual policy speech by Chancellor George Osborne who is unlikely to announce any new steps to engineer a recovery, but may foreshadow a move to use the government's balance sheet to leverage private-sector investment in infrastructure.